Scottish Equitable PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Scottish Equitable, PPI may have been attached to a customer's policy by Scottish Equitable, in some cases without their knowledge.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by Scottish Equitable, PPI may have been attached to a customer's policy by Scottish Equitable, in some cases without their knowledge.
 Scottish Equitable may have refused a credit application if PPI was refused by the customer.

 Scottish Equitable PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Scottish Equitable.

-There are many examples of Scottish Equitable mis-selling PPI, some consumers were not even made aware by Scottish Equitable that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Scottish Equitable that it was optional.
+There are many examples of Scottish Equitable mis-selling PPI, some customers were not even made aware by Scottish Equitable that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not informed by Scottish Equitable that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Scottish Equitable, and this was not explained to you at the point of sale, then you would be due compensation from Scottish Equitable.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Scottish Equitable, and this was not disclosed to you at the point of sale, then you would be due compensation from Scottish Equitable.